azuredevcollege/trainingdays/day2/challenges/challenge-0.md

 Therefore, go to <https://code.visualstudio.com/docs/setup/setup-overview> and install it on your machine.

+> Please do not use VSCodium.
+You will run into problems building/debugging some of the samples provided in this workshop.

 ### Useful Extensions

 After the setup is complete.
 Open Visual Studio an open the "Extensions" sidebar: